leangjia/blender_docs/manual/modeling/meshes/editing/retopology.rst

 Adaptivity
    Reduces the final face count by simplifying geometry where detail is not needed.
-   This introduce triangulation to faces that do not require as much detail.
+   This introduce triangulation to faces that do not need as much detail.
    Note, an *Adaptivity* value greater than zero disables *Fix Poles*.
 Fix Poles
    Todo 2.81.